alikhanlab/data_science_project_approach/README.md

 # Reference and credits

-All information is taken from https://www.coursera.org/learn/competitive-data-science/ this course.
+All information is taken from [How to Win a Data Science Competition: Learn from Top Kagglers](https://www.coursera.org/learn/competitive-data-science/) this course.